Attention-Based Multimodal Image Matching: Introduction

 Different losses were used to optimize the networks.
-Cross-Entropy Loss can be used \cite{MatchNet, Q-net, TS-net} to classify the image patches as in a binary same/not-same classification task.
-Contrastive \cite{SimoSerra, multisensor} and Triplet Losses \cite{HardNet} were used along with Euclidean distance to learn descriptors encoding latent space similarity.
-Due to the high ratio of negative pairs, most of which being easy negatives barely contributing to the loss, hard negative mining schemes have become prevalent in recent studies \cite{PN_net, HardNet, multisensor, Twin_net}, sometimes combined with hard positive mining \cite{SimoSerra, Q-net, BetterAndFaster}.
+Cross-Entropy Loss was used \cite{MatchNet, Q-net, TS-net} to classify image patches as a binary same/not same classification task.
+Contrastive \cite{SimoSerra, multisensor} and Triplet Losses \cite{HardNet} were used along with Euclidean distance to learn descriptors encoding latent space similarities.
+In recent studies, hard negative mining schemes \cite{PN_net, HardNet, multisensor, Twin_net} have become commonplace due to the high ratio of negative pairs, most of which are easy negatives that barely contribute to the loss.
+They are sometimes combined with hard positive mining \cite{SimoSerra, Q-net, BetterAndFaster}.
+Detecting and encoding local features is the first step in the overall matching scheme.
+In the next step, the local features are used as input to matching schemes such as the seminal RANSAC\ \cite{RANSAC} and its extensions \cite{MAGSAC++}, as well as recent deep learning based approaches: CoAM \cite{CoAM}, LoFTR \cite{LoFTR}, and SuperGlue \textbf{\cite {SuperGlue}}, to name a few.